cloudevents/spec/json-format.md

 matching the attribute name, and the member's type and value being mapped using the [type system mapping](#22-type-system-mapping).

 ### 3.1.
-Special Handling of "data"
+Handling of "data"

-The mapping of `data` follows the rules laid out in [Section 2.3.](#23-mapping-data), with two additional rules:
+Before taking action, a JSON serializer MUST first determine the runtime data type of the `data` content.

-First, if an implementation determines that the type of `data` is `Binary` or `String`, it MUST inspect the `datacontenttype` attribute to determine whether it is indicated that the data value contains JSON data.
+If the implementation determines that the type of `data` is `Binary`, the value MUST be represented as a [JSON string][json-string] expression containing the [Base64][base64] encoded binary value, and use the member name `data_base64` to store it inside the JSON object.

-If the `datacontenttype` value is either ["application/json"][rfc4627] or any media type with a [structured +json suffix][rfc6839], the implementation MUST translate the `data` value into a [JSON value][json-value], and set the `data` attribute of the envelope JSON object to this JSON value.
+For any other type, the implementation MUST translate the `data` value into a [JSON value][json-value], and use the member name `data` to store it inside the JSON object.

-If the `datacontenttype` value does not follow the [structured +json suffix][rfc6839] but is known to use JSON encoding, the implementation MUST translate the `data` value into a [JSON value][json-value], and set the `data` attribute of the envelope JSON object to this JSON value.
-Its typical examples are, but not limited to, `text/json`, [`application/json-seq`][json-seq] and [`application/geo+json-seq`][json-geoseq].
+Out of this follows that use of the `data` and `data_base64` members is mutually exclusive in a JSON serialized CloudEvent.

-Unlike all other attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the resulting `data` member [JSON value][json-value] is unrestricted, and MAY also contain numeric and logical JSON types.
+When a CloudEvents is deserialized from JSON, the presence of the `data_base64` member clearly indicates that the value is a Base64 encoded binary data, which the serializer MUST decode into a binary runtime data type.
+When a `data` member is present, it is decoded using the default JSON type mapping for the used runtime.

-Second, whether a Base64-encoded string in `data` is treated as `Binary` or as a `String` is also determined by the `datacontenttype` value.
-If the `datacontenttype` media type is known to contain text, the data attribute value is not further interpreted and treated as a text string.
-Otherwise, it is decoded and treated as a binary value.
+Unlike attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the resulting `data` member [JSON value][json-value] is unrestricted, and MAY contain any valid JSON.

 ### 3.2.
 Examples